JZembower/UHI_Index_Prediction_Model/README.md

 ![UHI Prediction](images_readme/temperature_values.png)

 ## Achievements
-- Ranked 86th globally with an accuracy of 0.9606
+- Ranked 86th globally with an accuracy of 0.9606.
-- Presented findings at Seton Hill University Research Conference
+- Presented findings at Seton Hill University Research Conference.
-- Entered in Seton Hill Pitch Competition
+- Entered in Seton Hill Pitch Competition.

 ## Reflections
 This project presented the power of big data and machine learning and its applications in climate science.